What Causes Dog Warts? And What You Should Do About Them

 Sometimes, warts are removed and made into a vaccine that can be used for prevention (for example, if there is a wart outbreak in a kennel) or as treatment.
 However, the use of the vaccine is still somewhat experimental and may not be appropriate for your dog’s specific situation.

 In rare cases, a papilloma may develop into a malignant squamous cell carcinoma.
-To make sure that the warts are behaving normally and not going through any malignant changes, your veterinarian will likely schedule follow-up visits until the warts goes away.
+To make sure that the warts are behaving normally and not going through any malignant changes, your veterinarian will likely schedule follow-up visits until the warts go away.

 Because the virus is so contagious, infected dogs should be separated from those that are not infected.